vippsas/vipps-report-api/vipps-report-api-faq.md

 lets merchants and partners download settlement files by SFTP.

 The Report API has some benefits over this:

 * Data can be retrieved at any time.
 * Data is available regardless of whether the balance is positive or negative, so even if there have only been refunds, there will be data available.
 * The SFTP service only provides settlement files if the balance is positive.
-* It is possible to retrieve data for more than one day in a request, so you could, for example, retrieve an entire weekend, week, or month."
+* It is possible to retrieve data for more than one day in a request, so you could, for example, retrieve an entire weekend, week, or month.
 * The SFTP service only provides one file per day.
-* The data is in JSON format, making it easy to use in many different ways.
+* The data is in JSON format, making it easy to use in different ways.

 Later:

 * Support for
   [Partner keys](https://developer.vippsmobilepay.com/docs/vipps-partner/partner-keys),
   so an accounting partner can use its API keys for all its merchants.